-A finite subset of channels $\mathcal{E}$ from $\mathbf{U}(d)$ is an $\epsilon$-net if for every channel $\mathbf{U}$ from $\mathbf{U}(d)$, there exists a channel $\mathbf{V}$ from $\mathcal{E}$, such that $d(\mathbf{U},\mathbf{V}) \leq \epsilon$.
-In other words, $\mathcal{E}$ contains all the possible channels up to the error $\epsilon$.
-It is intuitively clear that $\epsilon$-nets formed by quantum circuits built from $\mathcal{S}$ and $\delta$-approximate $ t$-designs supported on them are related.
+A subset of channels $\mathcal{E}$ from $\mathbf{U}(d)$ is an $\epsilon$-net if for every channel $\mathbf{U}$ from $\mathbf{U}(d)$, there exists a channel $\mathbf{V}$ from $\mathcal{E}$ such that $d(\mathbf{U},\mathbf{V}) \leq \epsilon$.
+In other words, $\mathcal{E}$ contains representatives of all channels up to error $\epsilon$.
+It is natural to expect a relation between $\epsilon$-nets formed by circuits over $\mathcal{S}$ and $\delta$-approximate $t$-designs supported on those circuits.
 However, the quantitative relations between them were not known until recently.
-Such bounds for the group $\mathbf{U}(d)$ were first rigorously studied in \cite{9614165}, where the authors show \footnote{The result is more general as it does not assume that the measure is uniform.} that a discrete set is an $\epsilon$-net if it is a support of a $\delta$-approximate $t$-design with the parameters obeying the following scalings
+Such bounds for the group $\mathbf{U}(d)$ were first rigorously established in \cite{9614165}, where the authors show \footnote{The result is more general as it does not assume that the measure is uniform.} that a set is an $\epsilon$-net if it is a support of a $\delta$-approximate $t$-design with the parameters obeying the following scalings

 (see \cite{9614165} for precise formulas).
 A more recent study improves the second scaling to $\delta(\epsilon) \lesssim (\epsilon/d^{1/2})^{d^2}$ \cite{słowik2025fundamentalsolutionsheatequation}.